taw00/dashcore-rpm/README.binaries.md

 ## Additional detail...

-To automate installation, update, all you have do to do is download and copy the appropriate `dashcore-*.repo` file into your package manager configuration directory `/etc/yum.repos.d` and you will be ready to rock-and-roll with the Dash software as demonstrated with the instruction above.

 If you are interested in building your own RPM packages from source, those can be found here: <https://github.com/taw00/dashcore-rpm/blob/master/README.source.md>